Bridges scores 25, leads Suns to 106-94 win over Celtics - WHIZ News

 TIP-INS

-Tatum missed his first six shots. … Devin Booker was on the Suns bench as he nears a return from a groin strain.
-He hasn’t played since Christmas. … Ish Wainright sank a full-court shot, but it was just after the buzzer to end the third quarter. … Luke Kornet left early in the fourth and limped to the locker room. … The Celtics took the court on Jan.
+Tatum missed his first six shots. … Wainright sank a full-court shot, but it was just after the buzzer to end the third quarter. … Boston’s Luke Kornet left early in the fourth and limped to the locker room. … The Celtics took the court on Jan.
 23 with a 35-12 record and a nine-game winning streak.

 UP NEXT